All Products

 metadata:

-name: helloworld.knative.top.mydomain.com # Set the service domain name.
-Use your actual service domain name.
+name: helloworld.knative.top.mydomain.com # Set to your actual domain name.

-namespace: default # Set the namespace to the one where the service resides.
+namespace: default # Set to the namespace where the target service resides.

 spec: